SIDDHANTJHA25/Institute_Management/README.md

 # Dao :- In Dao package there are three classes -

-         1.Dao.java:- In this class there is method Connection which return the Connection object used to connect with database using  jdbc
+         1.Dao.java:- In this class there is method Connection which return the Connection object used to connect with database using  jdbc.

          2.FacultyDao.java:-
                             In this class there are two methods insert and show, with insert method the registration of faculty is    performed and store the result in the database (in this project i give the table name faculty_dashboard),second method is show method used to retrieve the information about faculty.